fcanas/Bayes/README.md

 Bayes is a [Naive Bayes Classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) for iOS and Mac platforms.

-Bayes is implemented in Swift, and takes advantage of generics to let you classify any type of your choosing.
+Bayes is implemented in Swift and takes advantage of generics to enable any `Hashable`, `Equatable` type of your choosing or creation for use as category or feature.

 ## Installation